 Not a bad improvement, right.
 So how did we do that?

 Emerging Dynamics (EMDYN) is a privately held security company, expert in intelligence-led security solutions.
-They help numerous multi-billion-dollar international corporations get ahead of the threat curve with state-of-the-art technology, enabling them to optimize critical decision making, and protect their assets.
-As such they had two main concerns performance and security, and a simple request to move front-end of the website to Gatsby.
+They help numerous multi-billion-dollar international corporations get ahead of the threat curve with state-of-the-art technology, enabling them to optimize critical decision-making and protect their assets.
+As such, they had two main concerns performance and security, and a simple request to move the front-end of the website to Gatsby.

-A flat file CMS is a content management system that does not require a database but rather saves its data directly into files and folder.
+A flat-file CMS is a content management system that does not require a database but rather saves its data directly into files and folders.
 Advantages?
 Well, performance, security, and cost-effectiveness.
 Downsides?
-Template limitations and, in our case, modular-pages (read on for explanation).
+Template limitations and, in our case, modular pages (read on for explanation).

-Modular-pages / modular-content is a paradigm of building pages inside CMS.
-User can build a page within available components added to CMS.
+Modular pages / modular content is a paradigm of building pages inside CMS.
+Users can build a page within available components added to CMS.
 In this case, CMS is not used only for storing content but also for generating/modifying pages layout itself.

 This basically meant we had to come up with another stack that would pretty much keep the same web dev flow and client user experience.
 The tech stack we used was: